department-of-veterans-affairs/va.gov-team/platform/cms/product-team-support/product-team-weekly-syncs/facilities-cms-weekly-sync.md

 ## July 6

+Engineering
 * Review of Centralized content API and FE changes

+Business
-Request for "District  level user" role
+* Request for "District  level user" role
   - initiated by District 5 (Vet Centers)
   - User story: _As a District  level user, I can view/edit/publish content for Vet Centers in my district so that I can assist my counterparts or cover absences._
   - Volunteer role (not every user in District 5)

+* Spotlight character limits
+  * how will existing content be impacted?

+* Editorial experience for service content - making the national decription visible

 Vet Center overall workflow about review
  * Current state: Folks in the field open Jira issue, Jane pings Michelle/Dave.